upunaprosk/la-tda/README.md

 * Use ```3_1_Topological_features_distance.ipynb```  and ```3_2_JS_divergence_distance.ipynb``` to measure fine-tuning effect with TDA feature distance and JS Shennon divergence.
 * Use ```4_TDA_acceptability_classification.ipynb``` for acceptability judgements classification with TDA features.
 * Use ```5_Head_importance.ipynb``` to evaluate per-sample confidence and estimate head and feature importances per violation group and per-sample.

+**Features extracted from fine-tuned LMs can be found here: https://huggingface.co/iproskurina (models with prefix tda-*).**

 We conduct all the experiments on monolingual encoders fine-tuned on grammatical acceptability corpora in [English CoLA](https://github.com/nyu-mll/CoLA-baselines) and [Russian RuCoLA](https://github.com/RussianNLP/RuCoLA):leaves:.